 Close (destroy) a socket.
 A closed socket should not be used any more.
-A socket is closed automatically when its userdata is garbage collected by Lua.
+A socket is closed automatically when the Lua garbage collector removes its user data.

 Return true on success, false on error.
 For example, if sock is already closed, sock:close() returns false.